 When one reflects that a nation with a population the size of that of the United States of America is represented by 100 Senators, or that the 3.9+ million residents of the City of Los Angeles are governed by a Mayor, and Council of 15, the British wizarding world’s degree of individual representation in their over-government doesn’t look half bad.

-In fact, if Rowling is to be believed, there are probably no more wizards in the entire world than there are people in the modern city of Chester.
+If Rowling is to be believed, there are probably no more wizards in the entire world than there are people in the modern city of Chester.
 And those in the British isles would be able to muster a town no larger than modern Padstow in Cornwall, if that.
 A full House of Commons would hardly be reasonable for such a small population.
 Not to mention that the Wizengamot they already have is hardly a House of Lords.

 Consequently, the Minister of Magic is (probably) elected by the Wizengamot, is answerable to it, draws his support from the factions represented in it, and subjects all proposed laws to its approval.